pipegalera/Andrew-Ng-Neural-Networks-and-Deep-Learning/README.tex.md

 # Supervised Learning with Neural Networks

-There are different types of neural network, for example Convolution Neural Network (CNN) used often for image application and Recurrent Neural Network (RNN) used for one-dimensional sequence data such as translating English to Chinses or a temporal component such as text transcript.
-As for the autonomous driving, it is a hybrid neural network architecture.
+There are different types of neural networks, for example Convolution Neural Network (CNN) used often for image application.
+Recurrent Neural Networks (RNN) are used for one-dimensional sequence data such as translating English to Chinese or a temporal component such as text transcript.
+Hybrid Neural Networks architecture can be used for autonomous driving model.

 <p align="center">
 <img src="images/supervised_types.png" width="60%" height="60%">
 </p>

-Structured data refers to things that has a defined meaning such as price, age whereas unstructured data refers to thing like pixel, raw audio, text.
+- Structured data: it has a defined meaning, such as price and size.
+- Unstructured data: it does not a define meaning by itself, like a pixel, raw audio, text.

 # Binary Classification and Logistic Regression